Obeo/sirius-emf-json-contrib/README.md

+**IMPORTANT**: This project was transitional (it was only needed during the code contribution to Eclipse Sirius).
+It will soon be archived and then removed completely.
+Please see https://github.com/eclipse-sirius/sirius-emf-json instead.

 ## Eclipse Sirius EMF JSON

 This project is part of [Eclipse Sirius](http://www.eclipse.org/sirius).
 It provides a JSON-based implementation of EMF resources which can be used as a drop-in replacement for the default XMI-based format.